Protecting the Stability of the EW Vacuum from Planck-Scale Gravitational Effects

 In fact, following a reasoning similar to the one used to prove Derrick's theorem, the kinetic term $\frac{1}2\,\dot \phi_b^2$ in~\eqref{action} may effectively be replaced with $-2\,V(\phi_b)$, and so a simpler form for the action may be derived, i.e.

 We now have all the ingredients to evaluate the decay rate $\Gamma$ of the false vacuum, which is given by

 where $B\equiv S[\phi_b]-S[\phi_{\rm fv}]$ is usually termed the {\em tunnelling exponent}.
-The negative of the tunnelling exponent, $-B$, determines the leading-order contribution to the decay rate~$\Gamma \equiv 1/\tau$, while $D$ is known as the {\em quantum fluctuation determinant} to be discussed below \footnote{The recent renewed interest for the vacuum stability problem prompted a more careful treatment of issues, such as the gauge invariance of the vacuum decay rate and the contribution of zero modes to the quantum fluctuation determinant \cite{Andreassen:2014gha,DiLuzio:2014bua,Andreassen:2014eha,Endo:2017tsz,Andreassen:2017rzq,Chigusa:2017dux}.}.
+The negative of the tunnelling exponent, $-B$, determines the leading-order contribution to the decay rate~$\Gamma \equiv 1/\tau$, while $D$ is known as the {\em quantum fluctuation determinant} to be discussed below~$^{1}$ .
 Given that $V(\phi_{\rm fv})=0$, the action $S[\phi_{\rm fv}]$ vanishes, and the tunnelling exponent becomes $B=S[\phi_b]$.
 In order to determine the lifetime~$\tau \equiv 1/\Gamma$ of the false vacuum in the flat spacetime, we first solve numerically~\eqref{meq} with boundary conditions~\eqref{mbc}, and then use~\eqref{eq:Sflat} to get the tunnelling exponent~$B$ of~\eqref{gamma}.

-\subsubsection{{\em {\boldmath $\mathbb{O}(4)$}-Symmetric Curved Spacetime}}
+\subsubsection{{\boldmath $\mathbb{O}(4)$}-Symmetric Curved Spacetime}